matthewbarb/My-Ninja-AI/README.md

 ## Support

-We have an [open community Discord](https://discord.gg/BTYqqHKUrf).
+We have an [open community X](https://x.com/myninja_ai?s=21).
 Come and say hello and let us know if you have any questions or need any help getting things running.

-It's also super helpful if you leave the project a star here at the [top of the page](https://github.com/mastra-ai/mastra)
+It's also super helpful if you leave the project a star here at the [top of the page]